leanprover/theorem_proving_in_lean4/inductive_types.rst

     example : f 0 = 3 := rfl
     example : f 5 = 7 := rfl

-Once again, cases will revert and depedencies in the context, split, and then reintroduce them.
+Once again, cases will revert, split, and then reintroduce depedencies in the context.

 .. code-block:: lean